Table of Contents

 Method 3: Inline SVG (Advanced)

-For complete JavaScript control, you can inline the SVG directly:
+For complete JavaScript and CSS control, you can inline the SVG directly.
+See the CSS Styling Demo for examples:

 fetch('source/man-front.svg')